iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.nhs.online.nhsonline___1.41.3/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.nhs.online.nhsonline 4 reviews"/>
 </p>

+> So far, this app had proved reliable.
+As long as you have the correct registration details to hand, it's straight forward to set up and I have successfully requested and received a repeat prescription.
+Future reliability yet to be decided.<br> :date: __2020-12-04 17:04:27__

+> Easy to use<br> :date: __2020-12-02 04:57:07__

+> Couldn't find anyway to select a notification sound of my choice.
+Needs the ability to select a different notification sound other than the default.
+With so many notifications from social media, texts, emails etc, it needs a differentiating notification.
+Many of my other apps make use of the built in ring tones and sounds.
+There is no reason why this app shouldn't do the same.<br> :date: __2020-12-01 23:39:41__

 > Issue with accepting conditions of use now resolved.
 Now able to access the app with no problem 🙂👍<br> :date: __2020-11-23 13:49:56__